Child and Youth Studies BA (Hons)

 Rest of the UK and EU/EEA students without a term-time address in Scotland

-For students normally domiciled in the rest of the UK (England, Wales and N. Ireland) without a term-time address in Scotland, i.e. studying from their home country, the following fees apply:
+For students normally domiciled in the rest of the UK (England, Wales and N. Ireland) or assessed as RUK for fee status; and EU/EEA students without a term-time address in Scotland, i.e. studying from their home country, the following fees apply:

 |Full-time online per year (120 credit modules)||£6,120||£6,120|